jasonmcboyd/Treenumerable/README.md

     PM> Install-Package Treenumerable

 ## What Is It
-Treenumerable is a general purpose library for enumerating, traversing and querying just about any tree.
-If, given any node in your tree, you can navigate to the node's parent and children then you can use Treenumerable.
+*Treenumerable* is a general purpose library for enumerating, traversing and querying just about any tree.
+If, given any node in your tree, you can navigate to the node's parent and children then you can use *Treenumerable*.

-## How Does It Work
-To get started with Treenumerable all you have to do is implement the *ITreeWalker* interface and its two methods: *GetAncestors* and *GetChildren*; once you have done that you get access to dozens of extension methods that allow you to enumerate, traverse and query your tree.

 ## What Can It Do
 After you implement the *ITreeWalker* interface the following extension methods are available: